-- (a) Only those costs which are allowable costs pursuant to the terms of this section shall be subject to reimbursement. - (b) Allowable costs are those costs and expenses which arise directly from the performance of necessary corrective action in accordance with the requirements of the State Inspector of Oils subject to the limitations prescribed by this section. - (c) Allowable costs shall include but not be limited to the following:
+- (a) Only those costs, which are allowable costs, pursuant to the terms of this section, shall be subject to reimbursement. - (b) Allowable costs are those costs and expenses, which arise directly from the performance of necessary corrective action in accordance with the requirements of the Director subject to the limitations prescribed by this section. - (c) Allowable costs shall include but not be limited to the following: - (1) Abatement of impacts and immediate threats of impact to human health, safety, and the environment; - (2) Temporary provision of a water supply utilized specifically for domestic consumption; - (3) Collection and analysis of surface and subsurface soil and water, free product, and vapor samples; - (4) Emplacement of soil borings and/or monitor wells for remediation purposes; - (5) Removal, storage, treatment, recycling, transport, and disposal of free product, sludges, vapors, contaminated soils, contaminated water and other wastes and contaminated

-- (1) Abatement of impacts and immediate threats of impact to human health, safety, and the environment: - (2) Temporary provision of a water supply utilized specifically for domestic consumption; - (3) Collection and analysis of surface and subsurface soil and water, free product, and vapor samples; - (4) Emplacement of soil borings and/or monitor wells for remediation purposes; - (5) Removal, storage, treatment, recycling, transport, and disposal of free product, sludges, vapors, contaminated soils, contaminated water and other wastes and contaminated articles, in accordance with applicable laws; - (6) Removal and disposal (including transport) of soils and pavement where removal is necessary to the performance of corrective action; - (7) Identification and testing of affected or potentially affected drinking water sources; - (8) Design of plans for site assessment and remediation; - (9) Acquisition, installation, startup, operation and maintenance of site assessment and remediation systems, including monitoring; - (10) Temporary relocation of utility structures when necessary to the performance of corrective action: - (11) Preparation of technical reports required pursuant to the requirements of these regulations; - (12) The fair market value of access to property outside of the facility boundaries where such access is necessary for the performance of corrective action; - (13) Performance of any corrective action measure which is specifically required by a section of these regulations, or an order of the State Inspector of Oils, or a written request or confirmation by the Committee; - (14) Equipment costs which are related solely to remediation.
-If the equipment is purchased with fund money, the reimbursement amount shall be reduced by any salvage value of the equipment. - (15) Any other costs determined by the Committee to be allowable in accordance with the provisions of these regulations.
+- articles, in accordance with applicable laws; - (6) Removal and disposal (including transport) of soils and pavement where removal is necessary to the performance of corrective action; - (7) Identification and testing of affected or potentially affected drinking water sources; - (8) Design of plans for site assessment and remediation; - (9) Acquisition, installation, startup, operation and maintenance of site assessment and remediation systems, including monitoring; - (10) Temporary relocation of utility structures when necessary to the performance of corrective action: - (11) Preparation of technical reports required pursuant to the requirements of these regulations; - (12) The fair market value of access to property outside of the facility boundaries where such access is necessary for the performance of corrective action; - (13) Performance of any corrective action measure, which is specifically required by a section of these regulations, or an order of the Director, or a written request or confirmation by the Committee; - (14) Equipment costs which are related solely to remediation.
+If the equipment is purchased with fund money, the reimbursement amount shall be reduced by any salvage value of the equipment. - (15) Any other costs determined by the Committee to be allowable in accordance with the provisions of these regulations. - (16) Costs associated with preparing and filing an application for reimbursement not to exceed 1% of the net allowable reimbursement per application up to a maximum of \$2,000 per event.